 Recent global developments have resulted in a number employees working from home for varying periods of time.
 In some instances employees may have directed existing expenditure towards a work purpose or may have incurred additional expenditure for work purposes.
 It is important to note that the interpretations reflected in this note are based on the provisions of section 23(b) and section 23(m) which have not been amended since the onset of these developments.
-Some people may consider the provisions to be overly strict, inequitable and unaccommodating of the modern work environment, however, absent legislative amendment they are the provisions which must be applied.
-Dependent on the facts of a particular employee-employer relationship, an employee who has incurred business expenditure may be able to claim a reimbursement from their employer to offset a financial hardship experienced as a result of incurring expenditure for work purposes.
+Some people may consider the provisions to be overly strict; however, absent legislative amendment they are the provisions which must be applied.
+Dependent on the facts of a particular employee-employer relationship, an employee who has incurred business expenditure may be able to claim a reimbursement from their employee to offset a financial hardship experienced as a result of incurring additional expenditure for work purposes.